Friend of the Court

 Child Support Enforcement

 Notification that enforcement action has begun is typically by letter or notice to the payer of support that an arrearage has been identified and that this outstanding balance requires action.
-Failure to respond to this request brings further action with an appointment set with a case manager to address the issue.
-If no resolution can be reached at this point, then the case may be subject to additional enforcement actions, including among other resolutions, referral to an Order to Show Cause (OTSC) hearing.
+Failure to respond to this request brings further action.
+If we are not able to contact you, then the case may be subject to additional enforcement actions, including among other resolutions, referral to an Order to Show Cause (OTSC) hearing.

 If you receive child support and would like additional enforcement on your case, or if you have information about the other parent that may be helpful as we attempt to enforce your child support order, please contact the Friend of the Court to share that information.